Okay, We Need To Talk About Hannah's Pregnancy On

 Hannah’s crumpled face illustrates just how cruel that dig is, especially since Elijah then leaves by shoving the crying pregnant woman out of the way.

-The worst part of Elijah’s ruthless behavior is he broke Hannah’s heart under the guise of friendship.
-Yes, someone definitely needs to have a serious and loving discussion with the new mom to-be over whether she’s emotionally, mentally, or financially prepared for the responsibilities of motherhood.
+The worst part of Elijah’s ruthless behaviour is he broke Hannah’s heart under the guise of friendship.
+Yes, someone definitely needs to have a serious and loving discussion with the new mum to-be over whether she’s emotionally, mentally, or financially prepared for the responsibilities of motherhood.

 Again, this disturbing comment is all about Loreen's biggest anxieties, as opposed to Hannah’s monumental life choice not to have an abortion.
 And isn't that the point, really?
 That Hannah, no matter how broken, is allowed to make this choice?